 Likewise, you could also use the platform to request the addition of new features or enhancements in the subsequent browser builds.
-And in this guide, we will show you how to do both these tasks.
+And in this guide, we will show you how to do both tasks.

 Report Bug and Feature Requests

 Likewise, there’s a Safari Feedback page designed specifically for this purpose that could come in handy as well.
-All these three methods are discussed below, let’s check them out.
+All these three methods are discussed below; let’s check them out.

 Feedback Assistant app

 Apple’s Feedback Assistant app comes with quite a few nifty features.
-One of its most impressive ones includes an Automatic on-device diagnostics that, upon your permission, would automatically collect all the required system diagnostic data related to that bug and would then attach with the report.
+One of its most impressive ones includes Automatic on-device diagnostics that, upon your permission, would automatically collect all the required system diagnostic data related to that bug and would then attach it with the report.

 First and foremost, you need to have iOS 12.4 or later, iPadOS 13 or later, or macOS Catalina or later builds.
 If you checkmark this requirement, then the next route is slightly different for users on beta and stable platforms:

-However, in the case of Mac, there’s no such distinguishing factor between Beta and Stable builds.
+However, in the case of Mac, there’s no distinguishing factor between Beta and Stable builds.
 For both these builds of the macOS, the app could is located in the following directory: